Heat Pump Water Heaters

 Heat Pump Water Heater products continue to improve, and save more and more energy - see this recent video for more info:

-In 2011, NEEA and its partners updated the Northern Climate Specification, which provides added energy efficiency guidance to manufacturers developing HPWHs.
-Now called the Advanced Water Heater Specification, this has applicability and benefits that extend well beyond the Northwest.
+In 2016, NEEA and its partners updated the Advanced Water Heater Specification, which provides added energy efficiency guidance to manufacturers developing HPWHs.
+The Advanced Water Heater Specification’s applicability and benefits extend well beyond the Northwest.
 The updated specification also enhances the end goal of NEEA's HPWH program - to influence the passage of a 2025 federal standard requiring HPWHs for all electric storage tanks greater than 45 gallons in size.
 Learn more here.

 And, for more resources like this video, visit Hot Water Solutions.
 This site promotes the education, development and adoption of heat pump water heater technology that is best suited to meet the needs of homeowners in the Northwest.